Youyi (actress): Career

 Youyi made her television debut in 2008 on Mediacorp TV's Channel 8, as a current affairs presenter for Good Morning Singapore.
 She is currently one of the anchor hosts for Channel 8's evening prime time current affairs programme Hello Singapore.
 She pocketed her first TV award, Best Current Affairs Presenter award, at the Star Awards 2012.
 She was nominated for Best Info-Ed Programme Host at the Star Awards in 2014 and 2015.

-She has hosted live shows and events such as Community Chest TV Charity Shows in 2011, 2013 and 2014, and hosted Chingay Parade Singapore 5 times between 2013 and 2018.
-She is frequently hosts programmes on Channel 8 and Channel U, particularly travelogues, which has attained high viewership ratings on Channel U. She was one of the "Most Popular Female Artist" nominees in the Star Awards in 2016.
+She has hosted live shows and events such as Community Chest TV Charity Shows in 2011, 2013 and 2014, and hosted Chingay Parade Singapore yearly from 2013 to 2021.
+She frequently hosts programmes on Channel 8 and Channel U, particularly travelogues, which has attained high viewership ratings on Channel U. Some of these programs are subsequently acquired by media outlets such as Phoenix.

-Apart from hosting, Youyi was introduced into acting and was cast in various drama series, movies and even in stage plays between 2007 and 2016, when she was one of the female leads in Crescendo the Musical.
-She also played the role of "Xiu Zhen" in the 2016 drama series Hero.
+She was one of the "Most Popular Female Artist" nominees in the Star Awards in 2016.

+Apart from hosting, Youyi is experienced in theatre, TV and movie.
+She has also incorporated some of these techniques into her current presentation training work.

-In 2017, Youyi decided not to renew her full-time artist contract with Mediacorp, which ended in June that year, to assist her sister, Julina in her business.
+Youyi parted ways with Mediacorp artist management unit in 2017, to assist her sister, Julina in her business.

-In addition to television and radio presentation, Youyi also presents a live video programme on Facebook, namely Youyi Live, where she interviews business owners and entrepreneurs, as well as other public personalities and celebrities.

-Personal life

-Youyi was married from 2013 to 2014, the couple together both ran the now-defunct Outpost No 903 Gastrobar from May 2012 to December 2013.
+Youyi and her sister, Julina, co-founded R.E.A.L.
+Life Coaching, a company that takes a holistic approach to presentation coaching, nutrition, and mental fitness.

+Youyi specializes in presentation training, focusing on topics such as presentations, executive presence, storytelling, personal branding, and speaking on camera.
+She uses mental fitness as a foundation to help individuals speak with greater confidence, engage their audience, and gain buy-in from stakeholders.

+Drawing from her experiences in television and theatre, as well as her academic background in Accounting and Translation/Interpretation, Youyi believes that instead of conforming, individuals should explore their unique qualities through a structured and guided process.
+This approach fosters sustainable transformation and enables them to become more charismatic speakers.

+Additionally, Youyi is an accredited trainer under the Singapore WSQ Advanced Certificate in Learning and Performance certification.